Jacob-Brown-950/pfBlockerNG/README.md

 ## Conclusion

 This project significantly enhanced our organization's security posture by integrating Blumira with our existing pfSense setup.
 Through deploying a sensor and honeypot, configuring dynamic blocklists, and actively monitoring network traffic, I gained valuable insights into threat detection and incident response.
-I hope this guide inspires you to implement similar solutions in your own environment to bolster security!